ymollard/python-starter-slides/slides.md

 ## The final point

-As of January, 2022, Python 3.9 and 3.10 are the stable versions.
+As of November, 2022, Python 3.10 and 3.11 are the stable versions.

 Python 2 is no longer supported since January, 2020: forget it!

 Main differences Python 2 → Python 3:

 - `print "Hello"`							→ `print("Hello")`
-- `raise ValueError, "Incorrect`	→ `raise ValueError("Incorrect)`
+- `raise ValueError, "problem!"`	→ `raise ValueError("problem!")`
 - `type(1/3) == int` 						→ `type(1/3) == float`
 - `str` (encoded)/`unicode` (decoded)	→ `str` (decoded)/`bytes` (encoded)
 - `# encoding: utf8` (ASCII by default)		→ (UTF-8 by default)